-Hidden content refers to text, links or other elements on a webpage that aren’t immediately visible when the page first loads.
+Hidden content tactics in white-hat SEO refer to text, links, or other elements on a webpage that aren’t immediately visible when the page first loads.
 Instead, they’re hidden behind clickable buttons, hover actions, or expandable menus to provide additional information when needed.
+This includes the accordian-style FAQs, “read more” button, and product details hidden behind dropdowns.

-Not every design choice benefits your SEO.
-Some of the most common practices can quietly sabotage your site’s visibility in search results.
-Here are seven hidden content types that might be working against you.
+Not every website design choice benefits your SEO.
+Some of the most common practices can quietly sabotage your site’s visibility in search results if you don’t optimize them properly.
+Here are seven types of hidden content (white-hat SEO) that might be working against you.

 1. FAQs Hidden Behind Clicks